 Winter may be one of the toughest seasons for landlords and property managers alike.
 The grime, salt, snow and ice make residential properties look unappealing - even for the most experienced and meticulous property owners.

 On the other hand, you can’t just give up on your property, right?
 For this reason, we have compiled a list of winter landscaping tips that will keep your property looking delightful until spring comes knocking at your doorstep.

 1. Use Outdoor Lighting

 You’ve got to admit that outdoor lighting looks especially welcoming during the winter months.
 Some of us prefer to keep them on well past the holiday season to remind us to cherish those cozy memories before we’re ushered into a new year.

-The first thing your property needs is adequate mood lighting.
+According to these Jacksonville property managers, the first thing your property needs is adequate mood lighting.
 However, winter landscaping is done best with subtle tones.
 Imagine how warm a welcome your tenants will feel with beautiful ground lanterns across their walkways.

 2. Locate Your Property On the Climate Map

 The climate map we’re referring to is the U.S. Department of Agriculture’s detailed grid for plant hardiness and ideal climate environments.
 Simply put, you can refer to this map to find out where your residential property is located within the 11 marked regions to help determine which plants/trees are suitable.